Remember your inner child?

 This is why DisneyHand and Team ESPN have joined forces to

 establish ESPN Play Your Way.
-To get kids active and inspire them to
+To get kids

 explore their imaginations before their inner child becomes inner.